DrDashy/Horseman/README.md

   This game was made for a project ask on my second yars of my University Tech Degree.
   The goal was to create a processing video game with a delay of one week.

-  For that, we were two :
+  For that, we were two :<br/>
-    - Axel DUCUING as a programmer
+    - Axel DUCUING as a programmer<br/>
     - Théo LERBEIL more as a graphic designer but also help as a programmer

   The game was a simple scrolling game where you can only jump and try to avoid traps on the road.
   There was nine levels and a boss at the end.

-  The game was ready at the end but count some problems :
+  The game was ready at the end but count some problems :<br/>
-    - The player can jump even after dropping the plateform
+    - The player can jump even after dropping the plateform<br/>
-    - The game cannot be adapted to all computer screen
+    - The game cannot be adapted to all computer screen<br/>
-    - The game as a lot of FPS drop
+    - The game as a lot of FPS drop<br/>
     - We cannot skip the cinematic at the boss (so we have to wait at least 30 seconds every times)

 # What I want to do :
   Today, I want to give this game a good refractor.

   First, I try to have a better global conception of the proggram and correct all the problems announce above.
-  Then I wil try to evolve the game to add more features :
+  Then I wil try to evolve the game to add more features :<br/>
-    - diversify the level design
+    - diversify the level design<br/>
-    - add sounds (music level, sound effect...)
+    - add sounds (music level, sound effect...)<br/>
     - randomize the environment level

   I also want to know something, when we created the game, we were having a big issue.